rar0n/rarons-TTS-Reader/README.md

 - **highlight margins** (optional), you can set the ratio of screen margin as a "Scroll Denominator" (Ex.
 4 means 1/4 of screen height.
-When the highlight reaches 1/4 textbox height from its top or bottom edge, it will scroll the highlight to the other edge, with the same 1/4 distance, and so on.
+When the highlight reaches 1/4 textbox height from its top or bottom edge, it will scroll the highlight to the other edge, with the same 1/4 distance.
 - **TTS seed value management** (Rudimentary.
 Can reuse seeds):
   - Save / load to / from "Seed Vault" tab table.
   - Optional notes in the "Seed Vault" table.
-- **Extra Pause settings** Add custom pause lengths for various punctuations (in addition to KoboldCpp's TTS engine's pauses, maybe not so useful)
+- **Extra Pause settings** Add custom pause lengths for various punctuations (in addition to KoboldCpp's TTS engine's pauses.
+Maybe not so useful).
+  - These only applies to punctuations _between_ chunks sent to KoboldCpp TTS.
 - **Keyboard controls** in addition to GUI:
   - Ctrl + Enter = Play / Speak.
 When speaking:
     - Space = Pause / resume